dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 - Then $\omega_\phi$ is a symplectic form compatible with $J$, i.e. $H_\phi \definedas g_\phi - i\omega_\phi$ is a Hermitian metric
 - Suppose $\phi$ is *exhausting*, i.e. preimages of compact sets are compact and $\phi$ is bounded from below (?)

+Theorem (Grauert, Bishop-Narasimhan)
+: $M$ is Stein iff it fits this description.

 Weinstein: symplectic